Subtitle: What if Kal-El was raised by the Dursleys?

 They head off home on the yellow brick road, Emerald City gleaming in the distance.

-Forward in Storybrooke, Neal is being buried.
+Neal is buried.

 This was a lovely scene.
 As each of the characters threw dirt on the coffin I felt more connected to Neal’s story than I ever had while he was alive.
 Which says a lot about how much I didn’t connect to him.
 But funerals are for the living and I felt very connected to Hook, Emma, Belle, Henry, Tink…Rumple in the flash sideways to his prison…It was a beautiful sequence.